 Adrienn Mendonca-Jones is a writer, yogi and folklorist living in the North Bay area of San Francisco.
-She is putting the finishing touches on her first major work of historical fiction, a novel about the early life of Beatrice Wood, now in the editorial stage of production.
+She is currently putting the finishing touches on her first major work of historical fiction, a novel about the early life of Beatrice Wood, now in the editorial stage of production.

-Adrienn is a part-time student of the MFA graduate program in Creative Writing at Fairleigh Dickinson University, a private institution of higher learning with college campuses in New Jersey, England, and Canada.
-She currently attends FDU’s low-residency model program, led by her friend and mentor, René Steinke (a nominee for the National Book Award and a recent Guggenheim awardee), and is an active reader for TLR, The Literary Review of FDU, one of the oldest literary magazines in the United States.
+Adrienn is a recent graduate of the MFA program in Creative Writing at Fairleigh Dickinson University, a private university with college campuses in New Jersey, England, and Canada.
+She completed FDU’s low-residency MFA program–led by her friend and mentor, René Steinke (a nominee for the National Book Award and a recent Guggenheim awardee)–in January 2018.

-She is the former state folklorist for Georgia and holds an advanced degree in historic preservation and folklore, along with undergraduate work in English literature and cultural studies.
-The daughter of a painter, she is a writer who loves art and plays with encaustic art whenever she can.
+Adrienn is the former state folklorist for Georgia and holds an advanced degree in historic preservation, along with undergraduate work in English literature and cultural studies.
+She is a former reader for TLR, The Literary Review of FDU, one of the oldest literary magazines in the United States.

 Additionally, Adrienn is a 200-hour certified yoga teacher and maintains an active teaching certification through Yoga Alliance.
-You can find out more about her at Misfit Yoga, where she writes a blog reviewing spiritual and yoga books.
-She currently works with Buddhist teacher and writer Phillip Moffitt at the Life Balance Institute, where she is the part-time office assistant and bookkeeper.
+You can find out more about her at Misfit Yoga, where she writes an occasional blog reviewing spiritual and yoga books.
+The daughter of a painter, she is a writer who loves art and plays with encaustic art whenever she can.